named-data/ndn-cpp/INSTALL.md

     sudo port install protobuf-cpp

+Optional: To install Doxygen, install MacPorts from http://www.macports.org/install.php .
+In a new terminal, enter:

+    sudo port install doxygen

 ## Mac OS X 10.9
 Install Xcode.
 (Xcode on OS X 10.9 seems to already have the Command Line Tools.)